zzw922cn/Automatic_Speech_Recognition/README.md

 End-to-end automatic speech recognition system implemented in TensorFlow.

 ## Content
-Automatic Speech Recognition implemented in TensorFlow contains followings:
+This is a powerful library for automatic speech recognition, it is implemented in TensorFlow and support training with CPU/GPU.
+This library contains followings models you can choose to train your own model:
 * Data Pre-processing
 * Acoustic Modeling
   * RNN